Advertising is the Internet’s original sin.

-With content or digital marketing, the ads for a product or service are not as obvious as say, Google Adwords Ads campaigns.
+With content or digital marketing, the ads for a product or service are not as obvious as, say, Google Adwords Ads campaigns.

-There are no flashing banners, pop up ads or auto-play video ads.
+There are no flashing banners, pop-up ads, or auto-play video ads.

-It is more subtle and uses affiliate marketing as the prefered tool for attracting customers and sales.
+It is more subtle and uses affiliate marketing as the preferred tool for attracting customers and sales.
 It can be very effective, with less apparent links gaining a better click-through rate than display advertising.

-You are probably familiar with inline text links in an article, review or guide that take you to a sales landing page.
+You are probably familiar with inline text links in an article, review, or guide that take you to a sales landing page.